Is It Possible to Reopen a Personal Injury Case and Recover More?

 Understanding Your Personal Injury Case

 Once your personal injury case has been litigated, you have very little recourse moving forward.
 If the settlement you obtain ends up not covering the damages you incurred, thereโ€™s simply not much you can do about it.
-If youโ€™ve been injured in a car accident, slip and fall accident, or any kind of accident that was caused by someone elseโ€™s negligence, itโ€™s important to get your settlement right the first time by hiring an experienced California personal injury attorney at the outset.
+If youโ€™ve been injured in a car collision, slip-and-fall, or any kind of accident that was caused by someone elseโ€™s negligence, itโ€™s important to address both ongoing and future damages during the claims process.
+Consulting an experienced California personal injury attorney can help clarify your options.

 Understanding Your Release of Liability